Constructing locally flat surfaces in 4-manifolds: Introduction

 \subsection{Acknowledgements}

-I would like to thank Akram Alishahi, Eduardo Fern\'{a}ndez Fuertes, David Gay, and Gordana Matic for organising the Georgia Topology Summer School 2024, where these lectures took place, as well as the audience for their many questions, encouraging feedback, and eager participation.
-I am also grateful to Daniel Hartman, who was the TA for the accompanying problem sessions.
-My warm thanks go as well to Daniel Hartman, Patrick Orson, Mark Pencovitch, and Mark Powell for comments on a previous version, and to Elise Brod and Megan Fairchild for their help with some of the figures.
+I would like to thank Akram Alishahi, Eduardo Fern\'{a}ndez Fuertes, David Gay, and Gordana Mati\'{c}, for organising the Georgia Topology Summer School 2024, where this minicourse took place, as well as the audience for their many questions, encouraging feedback, including poetry, and eager participation.
+I am grateful to Daniel Hartman, who was the TA for the accompanying problem sessions.
+My warm thanks go also to Daniel Hartman, Patrick Orson, Mark Pencovitch, and Mark Powell, as well as the anonymous referee and their anonymous PhD student, for comments on previous drafts, and to Elise Brod and Megan Fairchild for their help with some of the figures.